savonet/book/language.md

 ```

 which means that it has the type `('a, 'a) -> bool` for any type `'a` on which
-there is a canonical order (which is the case of all usual types excepting
+there is a canonical order (which is the case of all usual types, but not for
-function types).
+function types and source types).

 ### Getters